 • AI

 AI augments the capabilities of analytics team.
-In its Technology Trends Outlook 2023, McKinsey estimates the potential economic value of AI between $17T and $26T.
+In its McKinsey estimates, McKinsey estimates the potential economic value of AI between $17T and $26T.
 AI analyzes previously collected data and refines predictions and forecasts based on identified recurring patterns.
 It helps control processes, determine staffing needs, increase revenue, and more.

 Driving factors behind the constant use of all available logistics management software features: